imchipwood/dumbpad/case/README.md

 I found the original design flexed quite a bit, especially when pressing the rotary encoder.
 This design aims to fix that.

+Also removed some material under the Pro Micro USB port to prevent stress on the port if the Pro Micro is soldered directly to the PCB.

 ## Redesigned using SketchUp because

 1. I suck at any other 3d modeling software
 1. I've used it before
 1. It was literally quicker to redraw the whole thing in SketchUp than try to learn a new tool.

+### dumbpad_case

+Basic case.

+### dumbpad_case_emboss

+Same as dumbpad_case with "dumbpad" emboss on the rear face.